A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 Overview

-This pillar establishes a neutral, civilian-led framework for law enforcement oversight, defence coordination, and emergency governance.
-It safeguards public trust, prevents political misuse of security institutions, and embeds parity within all security-related functions.
+This pillar creates a neutral, civilian-led framework for policing oversight, defence coordination, and emergency governance.
+It is designed to safeguard public trust, prevent political misuse of institutions, and embed accountability across all areas of operation.

 Policy Function